gluestack/gluestack-ui/CONTRIBUTING.md

 # Contributing to Gluestack UI

-We'd love for you to contribute to our source code and to make Gluestack even better than it is today!
+We'd love for you to contribute to our source code and to make Gluestack UI even better than it is today!
 Here are some guidelines we'd like you to follow:

 - [Contributing to Gluestack UI](#contributing-to-gluestack-ui)